Roel Wiersma

 Wiersma was born in Hilversum and played for amateur side Donar until 1954, when he was signed by PSV Eindhoven.
 He played at the club for ten seasons, making 316 league appearances.
 Wiersma served as captain for many years; most notably in 1963 when his team won the Eredivisie title.
-Between 1954 and 1962, he also played 53 caps for Netherlands national team.
+Between 1954 and 1962, he also played 53 caps for the Netherlands national team.
 In fifteen of his appearances, Wiersma served as captain of the Dutch squad.
 After a short period at EVV, he retired and committed himself to coaching and policy positions.

 Early life

 Wiersma was born in Hilversum in 1932, after his parents had decided to move there from Amsterdam five years earlier.
 Wiersma is a Frisian name; his paternal grandfather was born in Harlingen.
-At age 8, he joined sports club Donar in his home town.
+At age 8, he joined the sports club Donar in his home town.
 Besides football, Wiersma played a range of different sports at Donar, including baseball, basketball and table tennis.